Last updated on 2024-12-12

-Chapter 28: Talk on the Train
+Chapter 28: Train Talk

 Rudy and Vitaly pushed through the remainder of their project, four more days, nothing but servers, cables, crawlspaces, backups.
 Finally, Sunday afternoon, all the tests, on site and remote, checked out, and they could pack up all their gear, go back to the hotel, and rest up before Vitaly’s train left Monday morning.